aatxe/pkgnx/README.md

 You can also parse the file immediately through the constructor like so: `NXFile file = new NXFile("path/to/file", true);`

+## Contributing ##
+To contribute a patch to pkgnx, simply fork it and run.
+When you've finished all of your commits, go ahead and send a pull request.
+All changes are required to match the official format specification and changes that do not fix bugs or add additional functionality will be rejected.
+This means no style changes!

 ## Acknowledgements ##

 * [Peter Atashian](http://github.com/retep998) and [angelsl](https://github.com/angelsl) for designing the PKG specification.